 Risk factors for CoNS infection include the presence of foreign devices (such as intravascular catheters) and immune compromise.
 Treatment of CoNS infections can be challenging given limitations of antimicrobial resistance and the frequent presence of foreign material.

 Issues related to antimicrobial resistance and treatment of CoNS infections will be reviewed here.
-The epidemiology, microbiology, pathogenesis, and clinical manifestations of CoNS are discussed separately (See "Microbiology, pathogenesis, and epidemiology of coagulase-negative staphylococci" and "Endocarditis due to coagulase-negative staphylococci".)
+The epidemiology, microbiology, pathogenesis, and clinical manifestations of CoNS are discussed separately.
+(See "Epidemiology, microbiology, and pathogenesis of coagulase-negative staphylococci" and "Clinical manifestations of infection due to coagulase-negative staphylococci".)

 Microbiology — Resistance to methicillin and semisynthetic penicillins has been observed in more than 80 percent of coagulase-negative staphylococcal (CoNS) isolates .
 Such isolates are often resistant to multiple classes of antibiotics in addition to beta-lactams.
 The genes responsible for resistance are often found on plasmids, facilitating horizontal exchange of resistance genes among strains.